nathtiekk/tp/docs/DeveloperGuide.md

 #### FindCommand

-The `FindCommand` enables users to search for persons based on any attribute, such as name, address, phone number, email, tags or policy.
+The `FindCommand` enables users to search for persons based on any attribute, such as name, address, phone number, email, tags or policy number.
 It is implemented using the following components:

 * `FindCommand`: Executes the search operation.
 * `FindCommandParser`: Parses and validates the user input into a FindCommand object.